OpenLineage/docs/docs/client/java/partials/java_circuit_breaker.md

 contain free memory threshold limit (percentage).
 Default value is `20%`.
 The circuit breaker will close within first call if free memory is low. `circuitCheckIntervalInMillis` parameter is used to configure a frequency circuit breaker is called.
 Default value is `1000ms`, when no entry in config.
+`timeoutInSeconds` is optional.
+If set, OpenLineage code execution is terminated when a timeout is reached (added in version 1.13).

 <Tabs groupId="integrations">
 <TabItem value="yaml" label="Yaml Config">